 I'm baffled to hear some people today say they support saving Webster Woods but oppose the use of eminent domain for this purpose.
 If the city and state had been unwilling to use eminent domain, virtually none of the Webster Conservation Area and Hammond Pond Reservation would have been protected.
-In this map, the areas shaded in gold were preserved through eminent domain takings.
-The date of each taking is shown on the parcel.
+In this map, the areas shaded in gold or yellow were preserved through eminent domain takings.
 Some of these takings were friendly and others less so, but all were necessary to save the woods.